On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Examples: Optimal Nonlinear Controller

-It is interesting to compare the robust performance for the optimal nonlinear controller~$ELG_{K^*}(p)$ with that of the optimal static linear controller~$ELG_{K_0^*}(p)$, as functions of the probability~$p \in {\cal P}$ and benchmarked with Kelly's perfect-information optimum~$ELG^*(p)$ as the best-possible upper bound.
-In Figure~2 below, where these quantities are plotted, the superior robust performance of the nonlinear controller over the static linear controller is readily apparent.
+It is interesting to compare the robust performance for the optimal nonlinear controller~$\ELG_{K^*}(p)$ with that of the optimal static linear controller~$\ELG_{K_0^*}(p)$, as functions of the probability~$p \in {\cal P}$ and benchmarked with Kelly's perfect-information optimum~$\ELG^*(p)$ as the best-possible upper bound.
+In Figure~2 below, where these quantities are plotted, the following is noted: While the optimal nonlinear controller leads to a larger IELG (the area under the curve), at some specific values of $p$ the static linear controller outperforms it in terms of $\ELG(p)$.
+This is not surprising, because at the midpoint $p=0.6$ of interval for $\mathcal{P}$, the optimal static gain $K_0^*$, in fact, coincides with the Kelly gain $K^*(p)$, which maximizes the $ELG_K(p)$ among \emph{all} admissible controllers $K\in\mathcal{K}$.